Spectrum Auction: Govt gets bids worth Rs 77,814 cr

-New Delhi, March 2 (IANS) As the Department of Telecommunications (DoT) completed the spectrum auction on Tuesday, government receives bids worth Rs 77,814 crore in total, with Reliance Jio being the largest bidder.
+New Delhi: As the Department of Telecommunications (DoT) completed the spectrum auction on Tuesday, government receives bids worth Rs 77,814 crore in total, with Reliance Jio being the largest bidder.

 Addressing the media, Telcom Secretary Anshu Prakash said that the auction completed at 12.45 p.m.